replicatedhq/replicated-docs/docs/enterprise/installing-app-setup.md

 1. If there are configurations specific to the application, complete the fields on the configuration screen then click **Continue**.
 The required and optional configuration fields on this screen are used to build the final deployable Kubernetes manifests for the application.

-   If the application vendor did not include any configuration options for the application, this screen is not displayed.
+   If the application vendor did not include any configuration options for the application, this screen does not display.

    ![Initial Config](/images/initial-config.png)